KILTprotocol/docs/docs/develop/07_dApp/02_well-known-did-config.md

 :::

 The *Well-Known DID Configuration* is implemented as a security measure when setting up the communication session between the dapp and extension.
-It ensures that the DID that the browser extension is communicating is linked to the domain that is visited by the browser.
+It ensures that the DID that the browser extension is communicating to is linked to the domain that is visited by the browser.
 This rule is currently enforced by the KILT DID Wallet reference implementation (Sporran Extension), but might be relaxed in the future.
 The implementation is based on the [*Well-Known DID Configuration*](https://identity.foundation/.well-known/resources/did-configuration/) specified by the Decentralized Identity Foundation.